Mandalorian (character): Season Two

 In "Chapter 15: The Believer", the Mandalorian and Mayfeld, whom Cara has temporarily remanded into her custody, infiltrate a hidden Imperial rhydonium refinery on Morak disguised as Imperial soldiers to discover Moff Gideon's whereabouts.
 During their mission, the Mandalorian is forced to remove his helmet to access the terminal with Gideon's coordinates.
-After Mayfeld blows their cover by killing his former commanding officer for callously dismissing the victims of Operation: Cinder, he and the Mandalorian make their escape, boarding Fett's fire spray ship, Slave I, before Mayfeld destroys the refinery with a well-placed sniper shot.
+After Mayfeld blows their cover by killing his former commanding officer for callously dismissing the victims of Operation: Cinder, he and the Mandalorian make their escape, boarding Fett's gunship, Slave I, before Mayfeld destroys the refinery with a well-placed sniper shot.
 Cara promises to report that he was killed as a reward for his assistance, and Mayfeld leaves the group.
-Afterward, the Mandalorian sends Gideon a threatening message, in which he twists Moff's words from "Chapter 7" and vows to rescue Grogu.
+Afterward, the Mandalorian sends Gideon a threatening message, in which he twists Gideon's words from "Chapter 7" and vows to rescue Grogu.

 In "Chapter 16: The Rescue", the Mandalorian raids Gideon's cruiser to rescue Grogu, joined by his allies, as well as Bo-Katan and her Mandalorian warriors, to whom he promised to help liberate Mandalore from Imperial occupation in return.
 For the team to breach the hangar, they are helped by Boba Fett who stages an assault on the stolen Imperial Shuttle where the crew was.
 They successfully breach the hangar.
 While his allies go for the ship's command bridge, the Mandalorian searches for Grogu, narrowly defeating one of Gideon's Dark Troopers and launching the rest into space.
-Afterward, he confronts the Moff, who is holding the child hostage.
+Afterward, he confronts Gideon, who is holding the child hostage.
 Gideon offers to hand Grogu over if the Mandalorian lets him escape and keep the Darksaber, but then betrays and attempts to kill him.
 The Mandalorian rescues Grogu and overpowers Gideon, thus becoming the rightful owner of the Darksaber.
 Unaware of wielding the Darksaber, the Mandalorian enters the command bridge where Bo-Katan and crew were waiting.
 It was revealed that one who wields the Darksaber after combat becomes the rightful ruler of Mandalore.
 Before Bo-Katan and the Mandalorian engage in battle, they are interrupted by the Dark Troopers' return.
 They are swiftly destroyed by Luke Skywalker (Mark Hamill), a Jedi who responded to Grogu's call on Tython and offers to take the child to be trained as a Jedi.
 During an emotional farewell, the Mandalorian removes his helmet to let the child see his face for the first time.
 He then tearfully watches as Grogu departs with Skywalker.